Store for SRN outreaches

 —Warren Smith (June 2004)

-Hello!
-We have created this store in order to share some of the resources that have helped us personally through the years.
-We also want to get the word out about some newer resources that are of great value for learning and spiritual growth.
-It is our hope that our ministry will help equip you and your family, and that our purpose in Proclaiming the Gospel and Encouraging Biblical Discernment will inspire you to rely more on the Lord, to speak His truth in love, and to be gracious toward all.
+The ChrisLawsonStore has been created to share some resources that have helped us through the years.
+It is our hope that our ministry will help equip you, and that our purpose in Proclaiming the Gospel and Encouraging Biblical Discernment will inspire you to rely more on the Lord, to speak His truth in love, and to be gracious toward all.